 Network access limits

 When you use Message Queue for Apache RocketMQ, take note of the following network access limits:

-- A topic can be accessed only by a producer or consumer with a group ID that is created on the same instance in the same region as the topic.
-For example, if a topic is created on instance A in the China (Hangzhou) region, the topic can be accessed only by a producer or consumer with a group ID that is created on instance A in the China (Hangzhou) region.
+- A topic can be accessed only by a producer or consumer whose group ID is created on the same instance in the same region as the topic.
+For example, if a topic is created on Instance A in the China (Hangzhou) region, the topic can be accessed only by a producer or consumer whose group ID is created on Instance A in the China (Hangzhou) region.

 - If you use an on-premises server and need to access the Message Queue for Apache RocketMQ service over the Internet, you must create a topic and group ID on an instance in

-Producer and consumer clients can be deployed on an on-premises server or an ECS instance in any region.
+Producer and consumer clients can be deployed on an on-premises server or an ECS instance in a region.
 You must make sure that the on-premises server or ECS instance can access the Internet.

 For more information about regions, see Regions and zones.

 Create an instance

 An instance is a virtual machine (VM) resource of Message Queue for Apache RocketMQ.
 An instance stores the topics and group IDs.

 - Log on to the Message Queue for Apache RocketMQ console.